Last year was a roller coaster for the housing market. At the beginning of the year, home values soared.

 One recent report labeled Jacksonville as “one of the most stable markets in Florida in the foreseeable future.”

-Sales are expected to dip modestly in the metro area this year, with prices inching higher.
+Sales are expected to dip modestly in this metro area in the state’s northeastern corner this year, with prices inching higher.

-Buyers in this Tennessee city will have greater leverage in 2023, according to Steve Jolly, president of Greater Nashville Realtors.
+Buyers in this Tennessee city, the state capital, will have greater leverage in 2023, according to Steve Jolly, president of Greater Nashville Realtors.

 Late last year, he described the positive trends for buyers to a local TV station: